-A thoughtful, articulate and dynamic leader, Senate Democratic Leader Tim Lanane has proven to be a tireless advocate on behalf of Indiana’s families.
+A thoughtful, articulate and dynamic leader, Senator Tim Lanane has proven to be a tireless advocate on behalf of Indiana’s families.

-In the Senate, Lanane was one of the primary authors of legislation creating the Indiana telemarketers ‘no call list.’
-He was also an author of the ‘truth in taxation’ law, which simplifies residents’ property tax bills, and the Indiana Homeowner Protection Act which protects homeowners from deceptive and abusive practices known as predatory lending.
-He was also an author on legislation authorizing Anderson’s Hoosier Park Racing and Casino, creating thousands of new employment opportunities.
+In the Senate, Lanane was the primary author of legislation addressing sexual trafficking of minors.
+He was also an author of the concussion protocol training for coaches of youth sports in grades 3-8, and the Indiana Homeowner Protection Act which protects homeowners from deceptive and abusive practices known as predatory lending.
+In addition, he was an author on legislation authorizing Anderson’s Hoosier Park Racing and Casino, creating thousands of new employment opportunities.

-A practicing attorney, Lanane earned his undergraduate degree from Ball State University and his law degree from Indiana University.
-Lanane and his wife Cynthia have three children and one grandchild and live in Anderson.
+A practicing attorney, Lanane earned his undergraduate degree from Ball State University and his law degree from Indiana University Robert H. McKinney School of Law.
+Lanane and his wife Cynthia have three children and five grandchildren and live in Anderson, Indiana.